|Nutritional Guidelines (per serving)|

 Remove from the heat, cover, and allow to cool completely.

 - The cooling time allows the spices to infuse the syrup.
-I typically leave them for at least 3 hours and you can taste it periodically until it reaches your desired flavor.
+Leave them for at least 3 hours and taste it periodically until it reaches your desired flavor.

 Strain the spices from the syrup using a fine mesh strainer.